learn-co-curriculum/dsc-v3-tableau-public-customizing-data-sources/README.md

 * Save and Publish to Tableau Public

 ### Planning a Data Source
-When planning a data source in Tableau, there are six essential considerations that should factor into your plan.
+When planning a data source in Tableau, six essential considerations should factor into your plan.
 Having a clear answer for each of the question groups below will set you up for success.

 #### 1. Where is my data located?
-These questions as you to think about __Data Location and Access__ and how this can impact how you manage your resources.
+These questions as you to think about **Data Location and Access** and how this can impact how you manage your resources.

-1. Is the data on premises or in the cloud?
+1. Is the data on the premises or in the cloud?
 > If your data is local do you want to embed it in the workbook?
 > If your data is in the cloud, do you have the necessary subscriptions and access permissions for all users?